RAvdek/legendrian_links/README.md

 ...
 {'symbol': {71,32}, 'freq': 2, 'n_cum_polys': 304, 'poly_to_sym_ratio': 1.6888888888888889}
 ```
 This tells us that in order to enumerate all augmentations of the DGA, we need to find the common zero set of 304 polynomials in 180 variables over Z/2Z.
 Batch processing allows us to solve a subset of the polynomials first, and then iteratively add more polynomials.
-Looking at 'poly_to_sym_ratio' in the logs, if we try work with the first 7 polynomials, we will have a very sparse problem (with more variables then polynomials).
+Looking at 'poly_to_sym_ratio' in the logs, if we try work with the first 7 polynomials, we will have a very sparse problem (with more variables than polynomials).
 If we work with the first 251 polynomials, the problem will be less sparse but this might be too much data to process at once.
 We'll go with 100:
 ```
 >>> pd.rsft_dga.set_augmentations(batch_size=100)
 2022-03-08 10:15:20,450|utils|INFO|Starting execution set_augmentations